Roberson v. Rochester Folding Box Co: Court of Appeals of the State of New York

 On 27 June 1902, the defendants (Franklin Mills and the Rochester Folding Box Co.) appealed in the highest court in New York, the Court of Appeals of the State of New York.
 The court of appeals divergently agreed (4-3) and overturned Roberson's victory.

 Chief Judge Alton Parker and his colleagues in the majority reasoned that the "right of privacy" had not yet found a place in the jurisprudence.
 Roberson's face had no inherent value and there was no physical property that had been stolen from her.
 They invalidated her case on the basis that her reputation was not damaged and her distress was purely mental.
 If they would have not overturned the decision then it would open the floodgates of litigation bordering on the absurd.

 Alton Parker stated that Roberson should have been flattered that her picture was selected and asserted it was a compliment to her beauty.

+Dissent

+Judge John Clinton Gray argued that instantaneous photography, as a product of modern social evolution, inevitably enabled individuals to be photographed without their consent.
+While he viewed this initial intrusion as largely unavoidable, he maintained that the commercial publication or use of such images constituted a distinct and serious invasion of personal privacy.
+Judge Gray analogized the unauthorized commercial use of a person’s likeness to other privacy and property-like interests protected in courts of equity, reasoning that equitable relief was appropriate where the law had long restrained nonphysical invasions of personal rights that caused serious and irreparable harm.

 Reaction and aftermath

 After the Court of Appeals overturned Roberson's victory, the public criticism forced one of the judges, Judge Denis O'Brien to defend his decision.
 In the article for Columbia Law Review Judge O'Brien justified that no law regarding right to privacy existed and pointed that judges should not make new laws but simply interpret and enforce existing law.
 He asserted that it is the duty of the State Legislature to create new laws.

-The New York State Legislature swiftly enacted Section 50 and Section 51 of the state’s Civil Rights Law following a public uproar after the appeal New York Court of Appeal decision and based on O'Brien's article.
+The New York State Legislature swiftly enacted the 1903 Act to “Prevent the Unauthorized Use of the Name or Picture of Any Person for the Purposes of Trade," Section 50 and Section 51 of the state’s Civil Rights Law following a public uproar after the appeal New York Court of Appeal decision and based on O'Brien's article.